IBM-Cloud/iks-ingress-controller/README.md

 ## Planning networking for single or multiple namespaces

-TODO is this still valid?
-Im assuming yes

 One Ingress resource is required per namespace where you have apps that you want to expose.

 ### All apps are in one namespace